MaxMartinsen/Project-Exam-1/README.md

 ### Running

-This project is built using the WordPress API and WordPress CMS, which makes it compatible across devices.
-To access the site, simply navigate to the root directory of this WordPress installation.
+This project is built using the WordPress API and WordPress CMS, making it cross-device compatible.
+To access the site, simply navigate to the root directory.
 Your content will be dynamically loaded and displayed via the WordPress API when you visit the site in a browser.

 ## Contributing